best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 * Colour is never used as the only way to communicate a message ([success criterion 1.4.1 Use of colour](https://www.w3.org/TR/WCAG21/#use-of-color)).
 * The minimum font size used is size 12 - in general this will help you meet [success criterion 1.4.4 resize text](https://www.w3.org/TR/WCAG21/#resize-text).

-### Accessibility pointers for best practice:
+### Pointers for best practice in terms of usability and accessibility:

 * All fonts used are sans serif (for example, Arial or Calibri) - people with dyslexia find serif fonts hard to read.
 * Avoid the use of underline and italic text - people with dyslexia can find italic and underlined text hard to read, if you need to highlight text it is best to use bold.
-* Avoid changing the colour of text to draw attention to it - if you do this you must check the colour contrast of the text against the background colour (more information on how to do this can be found in the 'checking text colour contrast' section).
+* Avoid changing the colour of text to draw attention to it - if you do this you must check the colour contrast of the text against the background colour (more information on how to do this can be found in the 'Checking text colour contrast' section).
 * Aim to use the 'default' or 'automatic' colour settings for all text - doing this will ensure the spreadsheet takes on the specialised colour settings users of assitive technology may have set up on their software.
 * Avoid adding a background fill - some users will have settings that automatically change the colour of the background but this doesn't happen if you have added a fill colour – even if it is white.
 * Avoid adding grid lines or cell borders - in general it it better to keep things simple.